Fatih Erbakan: New Welfare Party

 On November 23, 2018, he founded the New Welfare Party (YRP) again and was elected as its Chairman.
-The Welfare Party Again was organized in 81 provinces and 800 districts in Turkey and its work continues.
+The New Welfare Party was organized in 81 provinces and 800 districts in Turkey and its work continues.
 As YRP Chairman on 17 November 2019, he organized one of the largest congresses in Turkish political history with the participation of 45,000 people.
 In addition, the first rally was held on February 9, 2020, in the area of Sakarya Democracy Square, as the Jerusalem Rally.